hplp/2025-asic-design-projects-asic_spi_i2c/README.md

 * To eat, a philosopher needs both the left and right forks.
 * A philosopher must pick up the left fork and the right fork, eat, and then put them down.

-The design was also verified using the open soure verification tool, Verilator.
+The Verilog design was also verified using the open soure verification tool, Verilator.
+The video demo below shows how the the design was simulated for the Dining Philosophers Problem in Verilator.

 <p align="center">
   <a href="https://drive.google.com/file/d/1RlvJeYeywYfrMxeHt2FA7NISYa-Ry-am/view?usp=share_link">